pytube/pytube/README.md

 # We can also get the highest resolution available using the
 # get_highest_quality() method.
 An optional preferred filetype extension can be
 # specified as a string, otherwise we default to 'mp4', if available.
 The function
-# will favour the highest quality over the preferred filetype, though.
+# will favour the highest quality over the preferred filetype.
 video = yt.get_highest_res(preferred='mp4')

 # Okay, let's download it!